Finding Strength from Pregnancy After Loss

 When I found out I was pregnant again after multiple losses, the innocence that I felt the first time I saw a positive pregnancy test had vanished.
 Instead, I was filled with a unique mixture of hope, excitement, grief, and fear.
 A positive pregnancy test no longer was a promise of a healthy baby who we’d get to keep.
 Instead, it seemed like there should be a bolded and underlined question mark after the digital words “pregnant.”
 A due date no longer meant that we could count on holding our healthy baby in our arms around that time.
 Everything seemed so much more fragile and uncertain this time around.
 Pregnancy was, in reality, a chance at a healthy baby.

-I wish I could tell you that I had some magical secret which would made pregnancy after loss totally carefree but unfortunately, I don’t think such a secret exists.
+I wish I could tell you that I had some magical secret which would make pregnancy after loss totally carefree but unfortunately, I don’t think such a secret exists.
 I was anything but carefree – I did everything I could to keep my pregnancy a secret, didn’t have a baby shower or a fun gender reveal, and avoided buying anything for a nursery.
 I did the best I could to approach the pregnancy with cautious optimism.
 While I felt like a high functioning trainwreck, in retrospect, I unintentionally found strength and grew as an individual and as a mother.
 Below are some of the lessons I learned on this rollercoaster:

 1. Grief Has No Timeline – Be Kind, Always